Joalor64GH/SScript/README.md

 6. `currentScriptClass` changes based on `currentClass`, it is not an actual class but it is an abstract containing useful variables like `listFunctions` and more.

 7. `currentSuperClass` is the actual parent class of `currentScriptClass`.
 It's type is `Class<Dynamic>`.

+## Contact
+If you have any questions or requests, open an issue here or message me on my Discord (tahir#5885).